is-the-bench-arch-safe

 Is it safe for a beginner to use The Bench Press Arch?
 Explained!

-Then, I just had to know more, so I began researching and experimenting at the gym myself.
+I began researching and experimenting at the gym myself.

 And guess what?